Real-space construction of crystalline topological superconductors and insulators in 2D interacting fermionic systems: Construction and classification of crystalline TI

 With the help of above discussions, we consider the 0D block-state decorations.
 Start from the original trivial state (nothing is decorated on all blocks):

-Take aforementioned 1D bubble construction on $\tau_j$ by $n_j\in\mathbb{Z}$ times ($j=1,2,3$), it will lead to a new 0D block-state labeled by:
+Taking aforementioned 1D bubble construction on $\tau_j$ with $l_j\in\mathbb{Z}$ times ($j=1,2,3$), it will lead to a new 0D block-state labeled by:

 According to the definition of bubble equivalence, all states with this form should be trivial.
 Alternatively, all 0D block-states can be viewed as vectors of an 8-dimensional vector space $V$, where the complex fermion components are $\mathbb{Z}$-valued and all other components are $\mathbb{Z}_2$-valued.
 Then all trivial 0D block-states with the form as Eq. (\ref{cmm U(1) spinless trivial state}) can be viewed as a vector subspace $V'$ of $V$.
-It is easy to see that there are only three independent quantities in Eq. (\ref{cmm U(1) spinless trivial state}): $n_1$, $n_2$ and $n_3$.
+It is easy to see that there are only three independent quantities in Eq. (\ref{cmm U(1) spinless trivial state}): $l_1$, $l_2$ and $l_3$.
 So the dimensionality of the vector subspace $V'$ should be 3.
 For the $U^f(1)$ charge sector, we have the following relationship:

-i.e., there are only two independent quantities which serves a $(2\mathbb{Z})^2$ trivialization.
-The remaining one degree of freedom of the vector subspace $V'$ should be attributed to the eigenvalues of point group symmetry action, and serves a $\mathbb{Z}_2$ trivialization.
+i.e., there are only two independent quantities which serve a $(2\mathbb{Z})^2$ trivialization.
+The remaining one degree of freedom of the vector subspace $V'$ should be attributed to the eigenvalues of point group symmetry action with $(-1)^{l_2}=(-1)^{(-l_3)}$ which serves a $\mathbb{Z}_2$ trivialization.
 Therefore, all trivial states (\ref{cmm U(1) spinless trivial state}) form the following group:

 and different independent nontrivial 0D block-states can be labeled by different group elements of the following quotient group: